-Idiot Plot: "Profit and Lace" is universally loathed for it and the Unfortunate Implications but the reasons behind the problems are actually more complicated than it appears.
+Idiot Plot: "Profit and Lace" is universally loathed for it but the reasons behind the problems are actually more complicated than it appears.
 The writers wanted the episode to be high farce.
 Armin Shimerman, the lead actor thought the original script was degrading, if not appalling, and went for a much more serious approach.
 Same went for the director - Alexander Siddig aka Dr. Bashir, someone completely new to this - who wanted to tackle family issues instead but without making the point clear to everyone.
 The first result was so disturbing, with incredibly dark scenes following equally light-hearted ones, they had to reshoot some scenes, butchering a script that was already seen as weak to begin with.
 Shimerman later admitted the half-baked result was the main reason behind the failure.

 The Bajorans sometimes fall into this.
 While the Occupation was an atrocity committed on their people, there are more than a few episodes that demonstrate that the Bajorans became equally ruthless to get their planet back.
 Episodes such as "Duet" demonstrate there are still cases of Cardassians being randomly murdered by Bajorans simply because they're Cardassian, and they're as capable of mob-driven racism as anyone else in episodes like "A Man Alone."
 (To be fair, though, they do get a good share of What the Hell, Hero? when these things happen.)